 This section describes how to install hot-plug and non-hot-plug PCI and PCI-X adapters.
-Before you continue with the adapter-installation procedures, review "Adapter considerations" on page 57.
+Before you continue with the adapter-installation procedures, review "Adapter considerations."

 The following illustration shows the location of the PCI and PCI-X adapter expansion slots on the system board.
-Slots 5 and 6 are the Active PCI-X[TM] slots.
+Slots 5 and 6 are the Active PCI-X slots.
 Active PCI-X slots are also called hot-plug PCI-X slots.

-Note: For information about the adapter power-on and attention LEDs, see "LEDs for Active PCI slots" on page 32.
+Note: For information about the adapter power-on and attention LEDs, see "LEDs for Active PCI slots" on page 36.